simonh1000/angular-http-server/README.md

 Feedback via: https://github.com/simonh1000/angular-http-server

 ## Self-Signed HTTPS Use

 #### Production

-**Do not use `--https` or `--ssl` flags for production.** This is intended for development and/or testing purposes only.
+**`angular-http-server` is not, and makes no claims to be, a production server.** The `--https` or `--ssl` flagsare intended for development and/or testing purposes only.
 Self-signed certificates do not properly verify the identity of the web app and they will cause an end-users web browser to display an error.

 Within a production env use `angular-http-server` in http mode and forward traffic to it from an SSL-enabled reverse-proxy server (ie. [NGINX](https://www.nginx.com/resources/admin-guide/reverse-proxy/)).